J. Williams (cinematographer)

 J. Williams was a producer, director and cinematographer of Malayalam language films.
 Primarily known as a cameraman, he has also directed 8 films and has worked in Tamil, Telugu and Kannada language films as well.

-Making his debut with the 1974 Kamal Haasan starrer Vishnu Vijayam, Williams was always known as an adventurous cinematographer and has worked over 50 films as a cameraman.He was well known for taking risky shots.
+Williams made his debut as a cinematographer with Vishnu Vijayam (1974), starring Kamal Haasan.
+Over the course of his career, he worked on more than 50 films.
+He was noted for his experimental approach to cinematography and for executing technically challenging shots.

 Personal life

 He married actress Shanthi Williams in 1979.
 They had four children.
 He died at age 56 due to terminal cancer.